bb-imaging/technical-assessment/director-of-engineering/readme.md

 Services: Describe how the different (AWS) services would interact.

+Please save your diagram as a png/pdf and store in the repo.

 ### 2) a working prototype.

 Create a Serverless project with the following resources: